CRM in Healthcare: Everything You Need to Know

 3.2.
 Operational Efficiency

-Beyond front-desk operations, CRM systems streamline referral management, discharge planning, and insurance pre-authorization processes.
-These improvements contribute to smoother workflows and more coordinated care delivery across all touchpoints.
+Beyond front-desk operations, CRM systems streamline referrals, discharge processes, and follow-up coordination, resulting in smoother care delivery across the organization.

 3.3.
 Smarter Decision-Making With Centralized Data